Buy 2 Pairs for £39 | Free UK Postage on Orders over £30

 Please zoom in and explore the map, we have several collection points in each country we work in.
 Click on the bottle symbols for more details.

-We are not another company that uses greenwashing to keep our shareholders happy.
+We don't use greenwashing to sell more products.
 We are dedicated to making a difference, and to be transparent whilst we do it.
 We chose to support the organisations through which you, the consumer, could achieve the greatest impact on our oceans.

 Empower is building a global plastic waste ecosystem based on the same philosophy as the Norwegian bottle deposit system.
 By giving plastic waste a value, Empower stop leakage of plastic into the environment and cost-efficiently incentivise the collection of leaked waste.
 By tracking it and making digital inventories they also ensure that most of it is reused and recycled.